KTIE

-Weekdays begin on KTIE with a simulcast of "The Morning Answer", a news and interview show based at sister station KRLA 870 AM in the Los Angeles area.
-There is a special Inland Empire hour from The Morning Answer, heard at 5 a.m. and 6 pm.
-The rest of the day, KTIE carries nationally syndicated conservative talk shows from the co-owned Salem Radio Network: Dennis Prager, Hugh Hewitt, Charlie Kirk, Sebastian Gorka, Jay Sekulow and Mike Gallagher.
-Most hours begin with an update from Fox News Radio.

-On weekends, KTIE airs specialty shows on real estate, pets, guns, money and health, many of which are paid brokered programming.
-One local program on weekends is "Firing Line Radio" with host Phillip Naman, devoted to firearms and recreational shooting.
-KTIE carries Los Angeles Rams games during the NFL season.
+KTIE transmits using a three-tower array, on Auto Center Drive West in San Bernardino.

 History

 Early years

 The station was first licensed on February 10, 1925, as KFWC, to Lawrence E. Wall and C. S. Myers in Upland, California.
 It was the first radio station in the Inland Empire.
 In 1926, the station moved to San Bernardino, and the call letters were changed to KFXM on September 24, 1929.
 A San Bernardino transmitter site was on the summit of Mount San Bernardino, about 25 miles (40 km) east of the city.
 KFXM was received across most of Southern California, including Los Angeles and San Diego.

 Following his service during WWII, Ernie Ford was a radio announcer at KFXM.
 He was assigned to host an early morning country music disc jockey program, Bar Nothin' Ranch Time.
 To differentiate himself, he created the personality of "Tennessee Ernie", a wild, madcap, exaggerated hillbilly.
 He became popular in the area and was soon hired away by Pasadena's KXLA radio.

 On January 10, 1948, KFXM moved to 590 kHz, as an affiliate of the Mutual Broadcasting System and the Don Lee Network.
 An advertisement in the San Bernardino Sun newspaper proclaimed "eight times greater coverage for your Mutual-Don Lee Network programs."